 We have amassed a sizable collection of Uke-related goodies to give away to our registered attendees, including (but not limited to): Ukuleles, so far we have a Flea, a Kala, and an Ohana and Mike at Mainland Ukes has generously donated a Mainland!
 We also have a nice selection of cases, strings, books, etc. so that each drawing will have 1st, 2nd and 3rd prizes.
 Starting Thursday July 24th, we will have a weekly random drawing from all registered attendees every Thursday night until the festival.

-Please join us for Uke New Jersey Too!, our second annual Ukulele festival to be held in Morristown, NJ from Friday, August 29 through Sunday, August 31, 2014.
-This event features concerts, workshops, the film Mighty Uke, vendors, open mics, jams and much more.
+Please join us for Uke New Jersey 3!, our third annual Ukulele festival to be held in Morristown, NJ from Friday, August 28 through Sunday, August 30, 2015.
+This event features concerts, workshops, vendors, open mics, jams and much more.

 Children 12 and under attend for free!
 (Children 16 and under must be accompanied by a paid adult at all times.)